 4. Mushrooms: Versatile nutrient powerhouse.

-Mushrooms are the only produce which contain significant amounts of Selenium.
+Mushrooms are the only produce that contains significant amounts of Selenium.
 Selenium in mushrooms helps prevent cell damage.
 Mushrooms also contain copper, which aids in the production of red blood cells.
 Research supports the use of select medicinal mushrooms for their anti-inflammatory, antibacterial, antiviral, and immune-enhancing properties.
-Button mushroom contain B vitamins riboflavin and niacin, which play a role in a healthy immune system.
+Button mushrooms contain B vitamins riboflavin and niacin, which play a role in a healthy immune system.
 Of course, not all mushrooms are created equal.
-Dr. Andrew Weil recommends seeking out the more exotic varieties, becoming increasingly available on supermarket shelves including Shiitake (fresh and dried), Enoki, Maitake, Reishi and Oyster mushrooms (3).
+Dr. Andrew Weil recommends seeking out the more exotic varieties, becoming increasingly available on supermarket shelves including Shiitake (fresh and dried), Enoki, Maitake, Reishi, and Oyster mushrooms (3).